-This is a short note on a occasion failure that I recently encountered.
+This is a short note on an occasional failure that I recently encountered.

 After pkgin -y upgrade, I had this